Link to new application form coming soon…

 4/ Carrier Bags and Plastic Waste:

-We have a strict no plastic carrier bag policy.
-Please minimise your use of any plastic/non-biodegradable packaging and do not sell or give away plastic carrier bags.
-If we have to remove a lot of landfill waste and plastic from your stall at the end of the festival we may charge you extra to cover our costs.
+We have a strict no single-use plastic policy.
+Please do not use any plastic/non-biodegradable packaging (including ‘biodegradable’ plastic) including plastic bottles and do not sell or give away plastic carrier bags.

 5/ Palm Oil:

-We will only accept products containing organic and RSPO-certified sustainable palm oil.
+We will only accept products containing organic palm oil.

 Environmentalists do not recommend boycotting of palm oil completely because it is an incredibly high-yielding vegetable oil, which means that anything replacing it will have to use more land, which does not solve the issue of deforestation and associated land use change.